Ibram X. Kendi, author portrait

 Ibram X. Kendi

-Dr. Ibram X. Kendi is the Andrew W. Mellon Professor in the Humanities at Boston University and the founding director of the BU Center for Antiracist Research.
-He is a contributing writer at The Atlantic and a CBS News racial justice contributor.
-He is the host of the new action podcast Be Antiracist.
-Dr. Kendi is the author of many highly acclaimed books including Stamped from the Beginning: The Definitive History of Racist Ideas in America, which won the National Book Award for Nonfiction, making him the youngest-ever winner of that award.
-He has also produced five straight #1 New York Times bestsellers, including How to Be an Antiracist, Antiracist Baby, and Stamped: Racism, Antiracism, and You, co-authored by Jason Reynolds.
-In 2020, Time magazine named Dr. Kendi one of the 100 most influential people in the world.
-He was awarded a 2021 MacArthur Fellowship, popularly known as the Genius Grant.
+Dr. Ibram X. Kendi is one of the world’s foremost historians and leading antiracist scholars.
+His books have been translated into multiple languages and republished throughout the Americas, Africa, Europe, and Asia.
+Dr. Kendi is Professor of History and the founding director of the Howard University Institute for Advanced Study, an interdisciplinary research enterprise examining global racism.
+He is author of many highly acclaimed bestsellers including Stamped from the Beginning: The Definitive History of Racist Ideas in America, which won the National Book Award for Nonfiction.
+He is the author of the international bestseller How to Be an Antiracist.
+Time magazine named Dr. Kendi one of the 100 most influential people in the world.
+He was awarded a MacArthur Fellowship, popularly known as the Genius Grant.

 Chain of Ideas